-application-client is the root element of the application client deployment descriptor.
+The element application-client is the root element of the application client deployment descriptor.
 The application client deployment descriptor describes the EJB modules and other resources used by the client application.

-The following table describes the elements you can define within an application-client element.
+Table A-1 describes the elements you can define within an application-client element.